pointOfive/Home/Analysis/README.md

 `Logistic Regression`, `Random Forest`, and `Support Vector Machine` classifier pipelines above.
 In addition the `Gradient Boosted Tree` classifier from the `XGBoost` package is also provided for further comparison.
-Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#association_plots) to explore the live interactable version of the plot.
+Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#association_plots) to explore the live interactive version of the plot.

 <p align="center">